nyahehnagi/Makers-Notes/goals.md

 * break my habit of wanting to write code before the tests!
 * improve on my pair programming technique

-# Did I reach my goals?
+Did I reach my goals...
 * Really understand TDD - I feel I have an understanding. do I really understand it?
 Not yet,  I feel I am let down with my knowledge of the testing framework and also knowledge in terms of constructing a good test.
 * get my hands dirty and write code which is driven by unit tests - I've done plenty of that.
 Very enjoyable.
 More please
 * break my habit of wanting to write code before the tests! - I feel I am still guilty of moving to my code to soon.
 I need to further practice the red, green, refactor philosophy